arcadellama/plex-nowplaying/README.md

 - [x] Remove BASHisms and make it pure sh/posix compatible
 - [ ] Reduce the dependancy on grep and sed
 - [ ] Add colors, bold, italics, etc.
+- [ ] Create a MAKEFILE for installation